RegiLord/LaTrepas/README.md

   - **Player** the player is an object that can be controlled using the w,a,s and d keys that will move and play animations depending on the direction of movement.
   - **QuickTime** the *QuickTime* is the base of the combat I imagined (unfortunately it's not finished and only a very minimal beta can be played).
 The ideea of a *QuickTime* is that you must press the letter showed in time or else you will get damaged.

+&nbsp;&nbsp;&nbsp;That's about it for the Objects section, later on I will talk about what I would've changed about this sytem.
+Although it did the job I think it could have been better optimised.
+Also I forgot to add but the **Button** object has a vector of
+## Services